JohnAugustineMcCain/Trivalent/README.md

 - Meta-meta-heuristic = analysis of whether the validation procedure itself generalizes across tasks.

+## This method can be axiomatically applied to:

+Everything.
+Twin Primes, Collatz, Reimann... just everything.

 ## Why This Matters

 This project isn’t just about P vs NP or Goldbach or Heuristics.
 It demonstrates a **PEACE confidence-builder** to: